The phrasal verb give out has several common senses:

 …even if I did have to listen to him giving out the pay about the dangers of the Teddy Boys now inhabiting the place.
 (Brendan Behan, Confessions of an Irish Rebel)

 Bernard Share, in Slanguage, says give out is an abbreviation of give out the hour, and is also seen in the form give off.
 But I haven’t encountered these much.

 Dermot, she said again, say something.
 Give off to me but don’t stay quiet.
 (Dermot Healy, The Bend for Home)

 You’ll find give out = complain, criticise, etc. in many dictionaries of Irish slang, but it’s not really slang: it’s idiomatic in most or all of the dialects on this island, a regular feature of vernacular Hiberno-English.
 And it doesn’t end there.

-On Twitter recently, Oliver Farry said ‘people in Kansas and Missouri use give out in much the same way as Irish people do’.
-This was news to me, and I’d be interested to hear more about it – or about its use anywhere else in this ‘Irish’ sense.
+On Twitter, Oliver Farry said ‘people in Kansas and Missouri use give out in much the same way as Irish people do’.
+This was news to me, and I’d be interested to hear more about it – or about its use anywhere else in this Irish sense.
 Including Ireland: I use it myself.
 But don’t give out to me if I’ve overlooked something important.

-LanguageHat follows up on this and is also interested in the Kansas/Missouri use of the phrase.
+LanguageHat follows up, wondering about the Kansas/Missouri use of the phrase.
 A few commenters from these States have never heard it, so its distribution is evidently limited.